Waste statistics - recycling of batteries and accumulators

 Data extracted in July 2020

-In 2017, 46 % of portable batteries sold in the EU were collected for recycling.
+In 2018, close to 48 % of portable batteries sold in the EU were collected for recycling.

-In 2017, 226 000 tonnes of portable batteries were sold in the EU, while 100 000 tonnes of waste portable batteries were collected for recycling.
+In 2018, 191 000 tonnes of portable batteries were sold in the EU; 88 000 tonnes of used portable batteries were collected as waste to be recycled.

-This article provides an overview of statistics on sales, collection and recycling of batteries and accumulators in the European Union and the Member States.
+This article provides an overview of statistics on sales, collection and recycling of batteries and accumulators in the European Union and the EU Member States.

 The overall objective of the Batteries Directive (see section on 'Data sources' below) is to minimise the negative impact of batteries and accumulators on the environment, thus contributing to the protection, preservation and improvement of the quality of the environment.
-Therefore, waste batteries and accumulators should be collected and a high collection and recycling rate should be achieved to ensure a high level of environmental protection and material recovery.
+Therefore, waste batteries and accumulators should be collected; a high collection and recycling rate should be achieved to ensure a high level of environmental protection and material recovery.

 Sales and collection of portable batteries and accumulators

-Sales data vary widely across the EU Member States, from about 200 tonnes in Cyprus to more than 50 000 tonnes in Germany.
-Overall, country-specific sales data has remained relatively stable over the period from 2009 to 2017, with some Member States slightly increasing and a few others slightly decreasing amounts.
+The amount of portable batteries and accumulators sold varies strongly across the EU Member States, with individual Member States ranging from 81 tonnes to more than 52 000 tonnes in 2018.
+Overall, country-specific sales have increased over the period from 2009 to 2018, with volumes increasing for most Member States but remaining stable or slightly decreasing for a few others.

-The data indicate that collection of waste portable batteries and accumulators is considerably lower than sales: from significantly less than 100 tonnes in Cyprus (less than one third of sales) to about 21 000 tonnes (less than half of sales) in Germany in 2017.
-Between 2009 and 2017, collection data in all Member States increased steadily, with some exceptions.
+The data indicate that collection of waste portable batteries and accumulators is considerably lower than sales.
+Between 2009 and 2018, collection of waste batteries increased steadily in almost all Member States, with only a few exceptions.